 - 1 cup toasted, salted whole cashews

-- Place chicken pieces in a bowl and season with salt and pepper.
+- For the cashew chicken: Place chicken pieces in a bowl and season with salt and pepper.

 - Heat a large skillet over medium-high heat.
 Once hot, add olive oil.